The Clinton Arts Center Board of Directors

 Learn more about the Clinton Arts Center, the staff, board of directors, and much more.

-He attended Adrian College and earned a B.S. degree.
-Lesson learned: Attending college was the best four years of my life.
+Howard Oesterling attended Adrian College and earned a BS degree.
+Lesson learned: Attending college was the best four years of his life.
 He earned a masters degree and a specialist degree from Eastern Michigan University.
 Lesson learned: Smart people have more questions than they have answers.
-He has been an elementary, middle-school, and high school teacher.
+He has been an elementary, middle school and high school teacher.
 Lesson learned: Working with the young keeps you young.
 He was high school principal for nineteen years.
 Lesson learned: Today’s teenagers are smarter and know more than any generation before them.
 He was superintendent of schools for eight years.
 Lesson learned: Making hard decisions keeps you awake at night.
-He has been an invited public speaker for schools, service clubs, and businesses all over Michigan.
-For fifty straight years he has been a keynote speaker at the Rotary Youth Leadership Conference.
-Lesson learned: If you do a good job you get invited to do another speech.
-He has been on the staff and president of the board of the at the Maurice Spear Campus, Adrian, Michigan.
+He has been a speaker for schools, service clubs, and businesses all over Michigan, and for fifty years he has been a keynote speaker at the Rotary Youth Leadership Conference.
+Lesson learned: If you do a good job, you get invited to do another speech.
+He has been on the staff and president of the board at the Maurice Spear Campus, Adrian, Michigan.
 Lesson learned: Wards of the court are no different than any other kids except they have been caught doing something wrong.
 He has been a member of a service club for forty years.
 Lesson learned: Service above self is a good way to live.
-In retirement he became a videographer and has made over 300 films.
+In retirement, he became a videographer and has made over 300 films.
 Lesson learned: Make each project better than any you’ve done so far.

-Claudia Kretschmer is the owner and head coach of Gym America which was founded in 1979.
+Claudia Kretschmer is the owner and head coach of Gym America, which was founded in 1979.
 In her 30 plus years of experience, she has produced many National level competitors.
 She has also qualified gymnasts to the TOPS National Team.
-Claudia’s great passion has been the development of the Xcel Program which she pioneered in Michigan.
+Claudia’s great passion has led to the development of the Xcel Program, which she pioneered.
 She is married to co-owner Ed Kretschmer and has two sons Kyle (18) and Kevin (30).
 Claudia resides in Saline, Michigan.